 Real-world data will help you a lot with these situations, allowing you to tell what your users want, and when they want it.

-#3 Are your email open rates still low?
+Are your opens still low?

 If you’ve gone through all of the above, tested, changed, tested again, and are still seeing low open rates, well, your send times may not be the issue.
 Have a look at the following:

-Check your bounce rates
+Check your bounces

 A high bounce rate indicates that your emails may not be getting past the ISP in the first place.
 Or they could be going straight to spam.